You are here

 A later version of MTT was a more radical departure from single-time theory, but more attuned to inertial invariance and the vagaries of measurement, and is adopted here.
 Every particle j in MTT has an innate proper time dimension, measured along the particle's world line.
 Different time lines are not inherently synchronized, but correlated only through interactions.
 To locate at time to the position xj of particle j, an observer must interact with the particle at some particle proper time τj.
 Due to a synchronization ambiguity [Fleegello elucidates this point later], τj is not in general well defined for any given to and xj.
 There must then be a probability distribution over a range of τj.
 Since there should be at least a probabilistic Niestiik-like transformation relating timespace coordinates (τj,0) in the particle rest frame to (tj, xj) in the observer frame, there is a corresponding distribution for tj, centered on but not limited to to.

-Note that MTT does not posit that any material particle evolves along multiple time dimensions.
-Each particle j evolves along a single proper time line τj.
-The corresponding tj are observer-based, and measured with respect to one observer time line.
-Yet from the adopted multi-time (MT) perspective, a multiparticle system can be accurately described using a single time coordinate only if to and the tj are sufficiently correlated.
+Note that the new MT wavefunction Ψmt does not reduce to the ST wavefunction when all tj are set to a common to.
+Times to and τj are not assumed to be well-correlated, though for non-Niestiik speeds it may be possible to set the average value of each tj equal to to.
+Yet MTT does not posit that any material particle evolves along multiple time dimensions.
+Each particle j evolves along a single proper line τj.
+The corresponding tj are observer-based, and measured with respect to a single observer time line.
+From the adopted MT perspective, a multiparticle system can be accurately described using one time coordinate only if to and the tj are sufficiently correlated.

 Unlike traditional Shrodiik physics, Ψmt incorporates an observer state, and so applies not only to external objects, but also to the observer itself.
-If the observer is a massive, complex entity compared with the observed particles, xomay be chosen to refer to the 3D position of the center of mass (COM) of any observing apparatus, within the observer’s frame of reference.
-It is natural to select an inertial observer frame centered on the average position of this COM.
+If the observer is a massive composite entity, xomay be chosen to be the 3D position of the center of mass (COM) of its observing apparatus, within the observer’s frame of reference.
+It is natural for the observer to select an inertial observer frame centered on the average position of this COM.
 However, an inertial observer is free to select any frame moving at constant velocity relative to its COM rest frame.
-The overall wavefunction will then in general include not only a to-dependent self-energy term, but also an xo-dependent self-momentum term.
+The overall wavefunction will then in general include not only a to-dependent energy term, but also an xo-dependent self-momentum term.
 By summing over a range of states, it should be possible to localize xo in Ψmt to values close to the COM.

 It may seem exceptional that observer self-coordinates (to,xo) refer to a composite macroscopic object, rather than a simple particle.
 Yet even the observed objects in Ψmt are not limited to elementary particles.
 Any object may be represented in Ψmt, so long as it can be treated like a single, unified entity within the given context and level of approximation.